-This atlas presents data for selected standard levels in the

-world oceans.
-Associated with this atlas, is a CD-ROM containing two parts: digital fields for the world ocean and figures illustrating these data for the world, Pacific, Atlantic and Indian basins.
-The following is a list of digital fields for the world ocean:
+This atlas presents data for selected standard levels of the world oceans.
+Associated with this atlas is a CD-ROM containing two parts: digital fields (for each dissolved oxygen, apparent oxygen utilization, and percent oxygen saturation) for the world ocean, and figures illustrating these data for the World, Pacific, Atlantic, and Indian basins;

-- (a) fields containing the number of observations by onedegree squares as a function of depth; - (b) one-degree annual objectively analyzed temperature fields at 33 standard levels; - (c) one-degree seasonal objectively analyzed temperature fields at 33 standard levels; - (d) one-degree monthly objective analyses for 24 standard levels; - (e) one-degree seasonal minus annual temperature analyses at 33 standard levels; - (f) one-degree monthly minus annual analyses for 24 standard levels; - (g) one-degree fields of the annual standard deviation of temperature at 33 standard depth levels; - (h) one-degree fields of the seasonal standard deviation at 33 standard depth levels; - (i) one-degree fields of the monthly standard deviation at 24 standard depth levels; - (j) one-degree fields of the annual standard error of the mean for temperature at 33 standard depth levels; - (k) one-degree fields of the seasonal standard error of the mean for temperature at 33 standard depth levels; - (l) one-degree fields of the monthly standard error of the mean for temperature at 24 standard depth levels; - (m) one-degree temperature unanalyzed annual mean minus objectively analyzed mean value at 33 standard depth levels.
-These fields represent the combined interpolation and smoothing "effect" of our analyses.
-An example of these statistics is shown in Figure 4 at 500 meters depth; - (n) one-degree unanalyzed seasonal mean minus objectively analyzed seasonal mean values at 33 standard levels; - (o) one-degree unanalyzed monthly mean minus objectively analyzed monthly mean values at 24 standard levels;
+- (a) fields containing the number of observations by onedegree squares as a function of depth; - (b) one-degree annual objectively analyzed fields at 33 standard levels; - (c) one-degree seasonal objectively analyzed fields at 33 standard levels; - (d) one-degree seasonal minus annual analyses at 33 standard levels; - (e) one-degree monthly objective at 24 standard levels; - (f) one-degree monthly minus annual analyses at 24 standard levels; - (g) one-degree fields of the annual standard deviation at 33 standard depth levels; - (h) one-degree fields of the seasonal standard deviation at 33 standard depth levels; - (i) one-degree fields of the monthly standard deviation at 24 standard depth levels; - (j) one-degree fields of the annual standard error of the mean at 33 standard depth levels; - (k) one-degree fields of the seasonal standard error of the mean at 33 standard depth levels; - (l) one-degree fields of the monthly standard error of the mean at 24 standard depth levels;

-- (p) land-sea file used in the analysis; - (q) definition of ocean basin masks used in the analysis.
+- (m) one-degree unanalyzed annual mean minus objectively analyzed mean values at 33 standard depth levels.
+These fields represent the combined interpolation and smoothing "error" of our analyses.
+An example of these statistics is shown in Figure 4; - (n) one-degree unanalyzed seasonal mean minus objectively analyzed seasonal mean values at 33 standard levels; - (o) one-degree unanalyzed monthly mean minus objectively analyzed monthly mean values for 24 depth levels; - (p) land-sea file used in the analysis; - (q) definition of ocean basin masks used in the analysis.